 HITOMI: THE NOVEMBERS.
 There was a time when I was considering of breaking up the band when the original members retired, but then I got invited to a concert of THE NOVEMBERS and it was just too amazing.
 So as I was thinking I wanted to work with them someday, I decided to continue the band.
 The fact that Kill My 27 is here now is thanks to them.

-AVO Blog: If you could have a concert in any place you want around the world, in any stage or stadium, where would you like to play and why?
+AVO Magazine: If you could have a concert in any place you want around the world, in any stage or stadium, where would you like to play and why?

 HITOMI: I want to see all the fun of the world so I want to go everywhere!

-AVO Blog: You will release new music on May 25, during the two-man live show of Kill My 27 and PLASTICZOOMS.
+AVO Magazine: You will release new music on May 25, during the two-man live show of Kill My 27 and PLASTICZOOMS.
 Can you tell the readers something about your release and concept?

 HITOMI: I want to go to The Netherlands!

-AVO Blog: Do you have a message for the readers of AVO Blog?
+AVO Magazine: Do you have a message for the readers of AVO Blog?